Rate this article: (15 votes, average: 3.13)

 You can find a selection of Comodo SSL certificates right here:

-If your SSL certificate doesn’t work on both WWW and non-WWW variations, then you sure didn’t buy it from us.
-But we’ll help you anyway.
+If your SSL certificate doesn’t work on both WWW and non-WWW variations, you have a couple options.

 One of the easiest ways to get around this problem is to redirect your visitors from the non-WWW domain to the WWW version.
 Just use 301 redirects and you’ll be fine.